SRCF/docs/source/timeout/getting-started.rst

 I love Timeout.
 How can I help?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Timeout is entirely run and hosted by a team of dedicated volunteers.
-Please consider `donating to us <https://www.srcf.net/donate>`__ to allow us to continue providing awesome services to the University community.
+If you'd be interested in helping make this possible, consider joining us or `donating to us <https://www.srcf.net/donate>`__ to allow us to continue providing awesome services to the University community.
+Anyone can contribute to the SRCF and you don't have to know much to start with - in fact this documentation was written by someone with little technical expertise before starting at the SRCF.

 Reporting problems and getting help
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~